The Falling Man: Jonathan Briley

 After being implored by Hernandez's widow to "clear [her] husband's name", Junod began writing an article about the photograph.
 His piece, "The Falling Man", was published in the September 2003 issue of Esquire magazine.
 It was adapted into a documentary film by the same name.
 The article gave the possible identity of the falling man as Jonathan Briley, a 43-year-old sound engineer who worked at Windows on the World.
 Briley had asthma and would have known he was in danger when smoke began to pour into the restaurant.

 He was initially identified by his brother, Timothy.
 Michael Lomonaco, the restaurant's executive chef, also suggested that the man was Briley based on his body type and clothes.
 In one of the photos, the Falling Man's shirt or white jacket was blown open and up, revealing an orange t-shirt similar to one shirt that Briley often wore.

-Briley's older sister Gwendolyn also suggested that he could be the victim.
-She told reporters of The Sunday Mirror, "When I first looked at the picture ... and I saw it was a man—tall, slim—I said, 'If I didn't know any better, that could be Jonathan.
-Briley's remains were recovered the day after 9/11.
-Jonathan Briley was brother to Alex Briley, a member of the band Village People.
+Briley's remains were recovered the day after 9/11, though the collapse of the towers damaged the clothes he wore, making them unrecognizable except the black shoes, which resembled those from the photo.
+Jonathan Briley was the brother of Alex Briley, a member of the band Village People.